-Table 17: Low Impact Activity Zone
+Table 18: Low Impact Activity Zones

-To provide a designated, controlled and a safe environment for low intensity water-related activities.
+To provide designated, controlled and safe environment for low intensity use water sport activities.
 Low Impact Activity Zones allows for low intensity and or nature based leisure activities, i.e. activities associated with little or no wake, e.g. rowing, canoeing, angling and swimming.

-• The larger part of the water surface has been zoned for low impact activity.
-Provided current constraints in terms of the provision of appropriate access, no recreational activities will be allowed at the Dam.
-However, local communities should be permitted to utilize the Dam for fishing / angling if need be, therefore, provision is made for a zone permitting low impact activities on the water surface.
-Low impact activities that may be allowed in the future include angling, canoeing, rowing and swimming.
+The larger part of the water surface has been zoned for low impact activity.
+Local communities should be permitted to utilize the Dam for fishing / angling if need be, therefore, provision is made for a zone permitting low impact activities on the water surface.

+Low impact activities that may be allowed at the Dam include angling, canoeing, rowing and swimming.
 In terms of swimming, a safety buffer with a minimum practical width of 110m should be applied around the periphery of dam.

-• It should be noted that the majority of stakeholders involved during the RMP process were not in favour of motorised boats and associated high impact activities.
+It should be noted that the majority of stakeholders involved during the RMP process were not in favour of motorised boats and associated high impact activities.